olibatstone/11ty-portfolio/src/selected-work/boosting-account-creation.md

 {% render "partials/figure.html",
   src: "/images/simplifying-genetic-risk/other/brand-exploration-2",
   alt: "Health Insights branding with new gradients and extended navy palette",
-  caption: "Logomark explorations leveraging the Genomics icon."
+  caption: "Logomark variations on the Genomics icon."
 %}

 {% render "partials/figure.html",
   src: "/images/simplifying-genetic-risk/other/brand-exploration-3",
   alt: "Health Insights branding with new gradients and extended navy palette",
-  caption: "Touchpoint exploration for each logo concept."
+  caption: "Touchpoint visualisation for each logo concept."
 %}

 ### Added content that removed privacy and cost concerns